symbiote/silverstripe-queuedjobs/docs/en/08_troubleshooting.md

 This code snippet needs to be placed into your job class.

 - `retry_falloff_multiplier` provides the capability to increase the retry period with each retry attempt, defaults to `1`
-- `retry_falloff_multiplier_variance` acts as a modifier for `retry_falloff_multiplier`, needs to be always a lower value compared to `retry_falloff_multiplier`, this allows you to break up clusters of broken jobs which can prevent load spikes and DB deadlocks from forming, defaults to `0`
+- `retry_falloff_multiplier_variance` acts as a modifier for `retry_falloff_multiplier`, needs to be always a lower value compared to `retry_falloff_multiplier`, this allows you to break up clusters of stuck jobs which can prevent load spikes and DB deadlocks from forming, defaults to `0`

 These examples show you how it works: